What are Pricing Types?

 There are three Pricing Types in shopVOX that you can use to build your product.
 Basically, this is the foundation on which your product is configured, and it also helps the system understand how to calculate the prices of your products.
 Whether you are pricing a product based on square footage, square meters, per unit, linear feet, or qty sets of 250, or 500 units, choosing the correct pricing type for your product is the first step.
 Here's a quick review of the pricing types in shopVOX:

 - Basic Pricing: Rates are based on a unit of measure – which is great to use for retail items that have a simple cost and price per unit.
+This pricing type can also have multiple formulas and variables for more complex projects with different materials, labor rates and machine rates.
+This is done by adding a Pricing template to the product.
+Here is more information about Pricing templates.

 With Basic Pricing- you can enter your cost, price, markup, and unit of measure for a product: